 There are countless other ways to have an online presence, find clients, and start making money before you invest in a website.

 Are you not sure where to even start with a website?
 I have built dozens of websites, from Squarespace to Wix, to WordPress & Showit (what my website is made with!)
-Not only do I offer a website course inside of The Creative VA Academy Masterclass, but I also offer website audits, to walk through your website, and find ways to improve.
+Not only do I offer a website course inside of The Creative VA Academy School, but I also offer website audits, to walk through your website, and find ways to improve.
 Contact me, today!

 While this might seem obvious, having a good business Facebook page for your business is often overlooked.
 First, make sure you add images that are on-brand with your vision.
 Then, add the services you offer.
 Facebook business pages easily let you add services to your page, and showcase what you can offer to clients.
 Next, invite your friends!